 Is Vitamin C Serum Worthwhile?

 Yes!
 Good skin occurs bidirectionally, from the inside out and the outside in.
-Vitamin C serums should hold a place in your skin care routine (outside in) while Vitamin C supplementation in the form of nutrition and capsules (inside out) should be a part of your daily lifestyle.
+Vitamin C serums should be in your clean skin care routine (outside in) while Vitamin C supplementation in the form of nutrition and capsules (inside out) should be a part of your daily lifestyle.

 No matter how hard we try, we cannot avoid environmental stress, but we can protect, repair, and make our skin more resilient to it with a bio-active Vitamin C serum.
 Because this micronutrient is not naturally created by the body but can powerfully protect and enhance the skin in 8 different ways, it is worthwhile to use a Vitamin C serum so your skin can thrive.